We are very keen that the garden will be 'for everyone to enjoy' - including children and young people.

-We have been delighted that so many kids of all ages, from small babies, have been enjoying the space.
+We have been delighted that so many children of all ages, from small babies, have been enjoying the space.
 They seem to like, at any time the garden is open:

 - Collecting seeds.

 - Chasing people and things.